POSTPONED: Life Sciences Day 4.0: The Ottawa Opportunity

 Carleton University continues to follow the advice of Ottawa Public Health, the Ontario Ministry of Health, Public Health Ontario and the Public Health Agency of Canada for the latest information about the coronavirus (COVID-19) and recommendations for prevention.
 For more information, please visit Carleton’s COVID-19 website.

 Carleton will be hosting its fourth annual Life Sciences Day on Monday, March 30, 2020 from 9 a.m. to 5 p.m. in the second level conference rooms and atrium of Richcraft Hall (formerly River Building).

 This multidisciplinary event will bring together academic, government and industry sectors to build awareness of the important work encompassed by life sciences researchers at Carleton and provide a unique opportunity for attendees to network and explore partnership possibilities.

 This event is free and open to the public but registration will be required as space is limited.
 Refreshments and a buffet lunch is included.
-More information about the program will be available on our website in the new year and registration will open February 2020.

 For any questions, please contact firstname.lastname@example.org.

 Join the conversation using #LifeSci4 on social media!

 The Life Sciences Day 4.0: The Ottawa Opportunity program will include a keynote presentation, exciting panel discussions, and innovative research presentations by Carleton faculty members and individuals from the external research community.
 This year’s program will focus on the following themes: